aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 this would be an unacceptable UI issue for HTML, in JSON it's better to report the true nature of the code than to try to clean it up with inlines.

-Changing this fixed a major source of issues for rustdoc-json, and make the output far less likely to ICE.
+Changing this fixed a major source of issues for rustdoc JSON, and make the output far less likely to ICE.

 ## Package std docs